Groomsville, Queensland: Education

 There are no schools in Groomsville.
-The nearest primary schools are in Goombungee, Geham and Crows Nest.
-The nearest secondary school is in Crows Nest (up to Year 10).
-For Years 11 and 12, the nearest secondary school is in Highfields.
+The nearest government primary schools are Geham State School in neighbouring Geham to the south-east, Goombungee State School in Goombungee to the west, and Crow's Nest State School in Crows Nest to the north-east.
+The nearest government secondary school is Crow's Nest State School (to Year 10).
+For Years 11 and 12, the nearest government secondary school is Highfields State Secondary College in Highfields to the south.